Stage One and Single Ingredient Homemade Baby Food Recipes

 Easy Slow Cooker Apricots for Baby If you’ve never cooked apricots into a jam or a sauce, you will be surprised at how sticky these little fruits are as they simmer.
 This stickiness also carries over to when you try […]

 Slow Cooker Apples and Applesauce Using a slow cooker to create a wide variety of apple dishes is a big tradition in my house, especially during the fall.
 The smell of apples and spices cooking fills the house with deliciousness and makes […]

 The Super Food Blueberry – A great Stage One Baby Food Blueberries are often referred to as a “Super Food” because they have a whole host of amazing nutrients contained within a tiny package.
 Blueberries are high in antioxidants and are […]

-Okay, you are going to read this recipe and think one of two things: Either this lady is totally insane, or this lady is the most clever person to walk the kitchen floor!
-Yes, I guarantee it.
-No matter which option you […]
+Can You Cook A Whole Butternut or Acorn Squash in the Slow Cooker?
+Okay, you are going to read this recipe and think one of two things: Either this lady is totally insane, or this lady is the most clever person […]

 Butternut and acorn squash were much loved by all three of my boys.
 Whenever I cook it, I think of my grandma, who always had butternut or acorn squash at the Sunday dinner table, no matter what the season was.
 Food is […]